Anorexia & Bulimia: 5 Signs Your Teen May Be Struggling With an Eating Disorder by Joyce Knestrick, CRNP, FAANP

-February 25, 2019, marks the beginning of Eating Disorder Awareness Week – the perfect excuse to talk about an issue not talked about nearly enough.
-If you’re worried, here are five signs your teen may need help:
+Parents, you don't need an excuse to talk about an issue not talked about nearly enough.
+If you’re worried about eating disorders, here are five signs your teen may need help:

 - They’re not gaining weight.
 Kids should add pounds as they grow.

 - They’re skipping family meals.
 Hiding eating habits is a red flag.

 - They have peculiar habits.
 They cut their food into tiny pieces or overuse condiments.

 - They obsess over exercise.
 Their whole day revolves around burning calories.

 - They fixate on food, but don’t eat it.
 They love to grocery shop and cook, but don’t enjoy the fruits of their labor.

 If you think your teen is developing an eating disorder, call your provider.
 They can help you find the right help, which may include a psychologist, dietitian and possibly a physical therapist.
 Eating disorders can lead to serious health complications, so don’t hesitate to seek treatment!